AvivNavon/mfml-project/README.md

 We will also get to test two new projects for ML models interpretability:

-  - [SHAP](https://github.com/slundberg/shap) (SHapley Additive exPlanations) project.
-SHAP is a unified approach to explain the output of any machine learning model.
+  - [SHAP](https://github.com/slundberg/shap) (SHapley Additive exPlanations): SHAP is a unified approach to explain the output of any machine learning model.
   - [Skater](https://github.com/datascienceinc/Skater): Skater is a unified framework to enable Model Interpretation.
 We will specifically be use Skater to estimate permutation based VI.

 ## UI